 The Métis Nation of Ontario (MNO) is pleased to offer the MNO Child Care Subsidy Program to help Métis families access safe high quality child care.
 The MNO Child Care Subsidy Program is for Métis families who have child care costs for their children attending a child care centre (ages 0-4) or a before and after school program (ages 4-12).
 Families who are receiving regional or municipal childcare subsidies can also access the Program to help cover additional costs.
+For further information regarding allowable child care providers and daily rates for in-home and unlicensed care, please click here

 To qualify for the MNO Child Care Subsidy Program: